meraki-analytics/cassiopeia/doc/data.rst

     for participant in match.participants:
         print(participant.champion.name)

 That was easy!
-Just a for a loop and a print.
+Just a for a loop and print.
 Now let's look at some of the events that happened in the match:

 .. code-block:: python